silver2row/motocape/README.md

 You can set up Adafruit_BBIO by following this site on this site: https://github.com/adafruit/adafruit-beaglebone-io-python.
 Setting up PWM and GPIO on the BBBW, in my case, was close to simple.
-I installed w/ pip, ` Adafruit_BBIO ` like so: ` sudo pip install Adafruit_BBIO ` .
+I installed w/ pip, ` Adafruit_BBIO ` like so: ` python3 -m pip install Adafruit_BBIO ` .

+...
+Nov.
+2022 ...

+` You may not be able to use Adafruit_BBIO any longer, i.e. as it is not being developed any longer... `

 # GO!

-    I added a new bunch of software I got from adding, making additions, and reading.
+    I got source from adding, making additions, and reading.
-    Some are from www.w3schools.com, a book I will mention, and a person from Freenode at #beagle!
+    Some are from www.w3schools.com, a book I will mention, and a person from IRC at #beagle!

 Seth